The Queen's Choice

 of which no kin afore us within hath been interr’ed- "

 "For gods' sake, Ti, drop the act.
 We're in deep shit,” the King snapped, his voice echoing against the stone.
-“The rumours… We should have listened."
+"This little piss-pot is trying to take it all away from us."

 Titania was not and never had been given to sentiment or regret.
 To rise above the rank and file one needed mettle, and the self-styled Queen certainly had more than a nail's worth in her black blood.
 But it was impossible, at that moment, in that meticulously organised room, not to feel afraid.
 And so she found herself suddenly in need of comfort and reassurance.

 Yet now she was here in this barren place, and all the power and fame she had amassed seemed like so many snowflakes: beautiful, yes, but easily destroyed.
 She tried to remember anything she’d heard about the Teller.
-The only thing she could recall now, the one thing that itched in her mind like a splinter, was that the he had no mercy, and would do worse than kill you.
+The only thing she could recall now, the one thing that itched in her mind like a splinter, was that the he had no mercy and he could do worse than kill you.

 People spoke of a power he had, a power no other fae had ever possessed.
 They said that he had a way to erase you, so that you might as well have never been.
 They said he was mad.